uShifty/lj-hud/README.md

 <br>
 Runs at ~ 0.02 to 0.8 ms if you have more optimization suggestions feel free to reach out

+In collaboration with [OnlyCats](https://github.com/onlycats) who handled the majority of the javascript and assisted with expanding UltraWide support along with other miscellaneous tasks
 # Dependencies
 * [qbcore framework](https://github.com/qbcore-framework)
 * [pma-voice](https://github.com/AvarianKnight/pma-voice)